celo-org/celo-monorepo/README-dev.md

 /tmp/tmp1 $ npm install @celo/cli@0.0.20
 ```

-Add a tag with the git commit of the published version
+Add a tag with the most recent git commit of the published branch.

 ```
 $ npm dist-tag add <package-name>@<version> [<tag>]